-84. A provincial consumer protection authority has jurisdiction within its province (a) issue compliance notices in terms of this Act on behalf of the Commission to any person carrying on business exclusively within that province; (b) facilitate the mediation or conciliation of a dispute arising in terms of this Act between or among persons resident, or carrying on business exclusively : within that province; (c) refer a dispute contemplated in paragraph (b) to the provincial consumer court within that province, if there is one; and (d) request the Commission to initiate a complaint in respect of any apparent prohibited conduct or offence in terms of this Act arising within that province.
-10 Part B Establishment of National Consumer Commission Establishment of National Consumer Commission 1: 85.
-(1) The National Consumer Commission is hereby established as an organ of state within the public administration, but as an institution outside the public service.
-(2) The Commission- (a) has jurisdiction throughout the Republic; (b) is a juristic person; (c) must exercise the functions assigned to it in terms of this Act or any other law, or by the Minister, in- 20 (i) the most cost-efficient and effective manner; and(ii) in accordance with the values and principles mentioned in section 195 of the Constitution.
-2: Minister may direct policy and require investigation 86.
-The Minister may- (a) by notice in the Gazette, issue policy directives to the Commission with respect to the application, administration and enforcement of this Act, but any such directives must be consistent with this Act; and (b) at any time direct the Commission to investigate- (i) an alleged contravention of this Act; or (ii) any matter or circumstances with respect to the purposes of this Act, whether or not those circumstances appear at the time of the direction to 30 amount to a possible contravention of this Act.
-3. Appointment of Commissioner 87.
-(1) The Minister must appoint a suitably qualified and experienced person as Commissioner of the Commission, who- (a) is responsible for all matters pertaining to the functions of the Commission under this Act; and (b) holds office for an agreed term not exceeding five years.
-(2) A person may be reappointed as Commissioner on the expiry of an agreed term of office.
-40 (3) The Commissioner is the accounting authority for the Commission, and as such is responsible for- (a) all income and expenditure of the Commission; 4: (b) all revenue collected by the Commission; (c) all assets, and the discharge of all liabilities of the Commission; and (d) the proper and diligent implementation of the Public Finance Management Act, 1999 (Act No. 1 of 1999), with respect to the Commission.
-(4) The Commissioner may- (a) assign management or other duties to employees with appropriate skills to assist the Commission in the management, or control over the functioning, of 50 the Commission; and
+- 85. (1) The National Consumer Commission is hereby established as an organ of state within the public administration, but as an institution outside the public service. - (2) The Commission- - (a) has jurisdiction throughout the Republic; - (b) is a juristic person;

-- (b) delegate, with or without conditions, any of the powers or functions of the Commissioner to any suitably qualified employee of the Commission, but any such delegation does not divest the Commissioner of responsibility for the exercise of any power or performance of any duty. - (5) The Minister must, in consultation with the Minister of Finance, determine the Commissioner's remuneration, allowances, benefits and other terms and conditions of employment.
+(c) must exercise the functions assigned to it in terms of this Act or any other law, or by the Minister, in-(i) the most cost-efficient and effective manner; and (ii) in accordance with the values and principles mentioned in section 195 of the Constitution.
+5 Minister may direct policy and require investigation 86.
+The Minister may- (a) by notice in the Gazette, issue policy directives to the Commission with respect to the application, administration and enforcement of this Act, but any 10 such directives must be consistent with this Act; and (b) at any time direct the Commission to investigate-(i) an alleged contravention of this Act; or (ii) any matter or circumstances with respect to the purposes of this Act, whether or not those circumstances appear at the time of the direction to amount to a possible contravention of this Act.
+15 Appointment of Commissioner 87.
+(1) The Minister must appoint a person with suitable qualifications and experience in economics, law, commerce, industry or public affairs as Commissioner of the Commission, who-(a) is responsible for all matters pertaining to the functions of the Commission 20 under this Act; and (b) holds office for an agreed term not exceeding five years.
+(2) Before the Minister makes an appointment in terms of subsection (1) the relevant Parliamentary Committee must be consulted with respect to such appointment.
+(3) A person may be reappointed as Commissioner on the expiry of an agreed term of 25 office.
+(4) The Commissioner is the accounting authority for the Commission, and as such is responsible for-(a) all income and expenditure of the Commission; (b) all revenue collected by the Commission; 30 (c) all assets, and the discharge of all liabilities of the Commission; and (d) the proper and diligent implementation of the Public Finance Management Act, 1999 (Act No. 1 of 1999), with respect to the Commission.
+(5) The Commissioner may-(a) assign management or other duties to employees with appropriate skills to 35 assist the Commission in the management, or control over the functioning, of the Commission; and (b) delegate, with or without conditions, any of the powers or functions of the Commissioner to any suitably qualified employee of the Commission, but any such delegation does not divest the Commissioner of responsibility for the 40 exercise of any power or performance of any duty.
+(6) (a) The Minister must appoint at least one person, and may appoint other persons with suitable qualifications and experience in economics, law, commerce, industry or public affairs as Deputy Commissioner to assist the Commissioner in carrying out the functions of the Commission.
+45 (b) The Minister must designate a Deputy Commissioner to perform the functions of the Commission wheneverthe Commissioner is unable for any reason to perform the functions of the Commissioner; or the office of the Commissioner is vacant.
+50 (7) The Minister must, in consultation with the Minister of Finance, determine the Commissioner's and Deputy Commissioner's remuneration, allowances, benefits and other terms and conditions of employment.